 - is addicted to alcohol or controlled substances; or

-- s/he received a conditional discharge, a diversion or a deferment of a misdemeanor offense involving a crime of violence within ten years immediately preceding the application.*
+- s/he received a conditional discharge, a diversion or a deferment of a misdemeanor offense involving a crime of violence within ten years immediately preceding the application.1

 If the abuser meets any of these criteria, s/he may not qualify for a concealed handgun license.
 Either way, you can still make a plan for your safety.
 See our Safety Planning page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our NM Advocates and Shelters page to find a local domestic violence organization near you.

-For additional information on gun laws in New Mexico, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in New Mexico, you can go to the Giffords Law Center website.